 If a student is unsuccessful in a core nursing course, they may attend the course when offered the following academic year providing there are seats available.
 If students do not attend at this time, they must re-enter the program from the beginning.
 Repeating NURS 120 students will be ranked with the admitting class.
-The previously unsuccessful nursing course grade will not be calculated into the GPA for ranking purposes.
+All students wishing to repeat a nursing course will be required to meet with their advisor and complete a Nursing Student Success Plan.